Cultural Diversity and Its Impact on Governance: Empirical Study

+The estimated coefficients of the final model are presented in Table \ref{tab:coef}, and, for better readability, also in Figures \ref{fig:coefLevel} and \ref{fig:coefDiversity}.
+Note that the coefficients for the cultural level indicators are directly comparable among themselves as these indicators are standardized on the same scale.
+Likewise, the coefficients for the cultural diversity indicators are also comparable amongst themselves.
+The coefficients for level indicators, however, are not comparable to the coefficients for diversity indicators.
+The color coding in our Figures \ref{fig:coefLevel} and \ref{fig:coefDiversity} represents the values of the coefficients.
+We summarize our findings in Table \ref{tab:summary}.

+The model includes control variables to account for the level of development in terms of healthcare, education, and economic well-being.
+We found that life expectancy has a significant positive effect on all governance indicators except Political Stability.
+The variable measuring school years has mostly insignificant effects, except for a positive effect on Voice and Accountability.
+The gross national income per capita has a significant positive effect on all governance indicators except Voice and Accountability.

-Concerning the cultural level indicators, Power Distance has a strong negative impact on the quality of institutions across the board.
-Individualism has the opposite effect.
-Masculinity has a mild negative effect with low significance levels apart from Rule of Law and Control of Corruption.
-We found Uncertainty Avoidance to have a significantly positive effect on Voice and Accountability, significantly negative effect on Control of Corruption, and an insignificant effect on other governance indicators.
-Both Long-Term Orientation and Indulgence have statistically significant positive effects on all the governance indicators.
+Regarding the cultural level indicators, Power Distance has the most pronounced and negative impact on the quality of institutions across all governance variables.
+Masculinity also exhibits a negative effect, albeit to a lesser degree than Power Distance and statistically significant only for 4 out of 6 dependent variables.
+Interestingly, we observed that Uncertainty Avoidance has a significantly positive impact on Voice and Accountability, but a negative effect on other governance indicators.
+Individualism, Long-Term Orientation, and Indulgence all demonstrate positive effects on all governance indicators, and in most cases, these effects are also statistically significant.

-When comparing the previous model of \cite{Holy2021c} with our newly proposed model allowing for admixing of the foreign born population and a more general correlation structure, we can say that the direction of the effects remains the same but significance differs.
-Notably, the previous model finds Masculinity and Uncertainty Avoidance mostly significant while the proposed model does not.
-We believe the proposed model to be more reliable due to the better handling of correlations in the error term.